 All personal items (purses, sweaters, knapsacks, coats, bags, cell phones etc.) must be kept in your locker.
-A change room is provided.
-DO NOT KEEP THESE ITEMS IN THE SERVICE AREAS, KITCHEN OR OFFICES.
 Hospitality Services will not be responsible for lost or stolen items.
 Please bring a lock and use it!

 PLEASE NOTE:

 To ensure Hospitality Services continues to serve our customers the safest food possible, the following policies pertain to all Hospitality Service employees.
 They must be adhered to and were developed according to recommendations by Steritech, the Middlesex-London Health Unit and CRFA.